Holiday hordes? Record number of Thanksgiving travelers expected at O’Hare and Midway: ‘Travel’s coming back’

 Overall, more than 2.8 million Illinois residents are expected to be traveling next week, whether by car, flight or public transit, according to AAA.

-That’s is the second highest number for all modes of travel on record and up 60,000 people from a year ago.
+That’s the second-highest number for all modes of travel on record and up 60,000 people from a year ago.

 “Travel’s coming back,” said Jessica Mayle, a spokesperson for the Transportation Security Administration.

-But if you are heading for the airport with food, better pack the mashed potatoes and gravy in your checked luggage.
+But if you’re planning to bring your own special dishes for that holiday get-together, better pack the mashed potatoes and gravy in your checked luggage.
 (More on that later.)

-With 2.4 million travelers hitting the roads, Illinois is also seeing the second highest record of people traveling by car this Thanksgiving season, according to the motor club.
-The all-time high was set during Thanksgiving weekend in 2005, with 2.75 million people hitting the roads.
+With 2.4 million travelers hitting the road, Illinois is also seeing the second-highest number of people traveling by car on record this Thanksgiving season, according to the motor club.
+The all-time high was set Thanksgiving weekend in 2005, when 2.75 million people hit the road.

-These projections were made by AAA for a five day period, Wednesday, Nov.
-22 to Sunday, Nov.
+Those projections were made by AAA for the five-day period from Wednesday through Nov.
 26.

 Thankfully, gas prices should be lower than they were this time last year.
-Last Thanksgiving the national average price for gasoline was $3.59 per gallon while the state average was $3.89.
-Today, drivers are paying an average of $3.55 per gallon, and AAA believes gas prices should remain low, according to a news release.
+Last Thanksgiving, the national average price for gasoline was $3.59 per gallon; the state average was $3.89.
+Today, drivers are paying an average of $3.55 per gallon, and AAA said gas prices should remain low.

-The Wednesday before Thanksgiving is expected to be the busiest day on the road, with average travel times predicted to be as 80% longer than normal in some metropolitan areas, according to AAA and INRIX, a transportation analysis company.
+The day before Thanksgiving is expected to be the busiest day on the road, with average travel times predicted to be 80% longer than normal in some metropolitan areas, according to AAA and INRIX, a transportation analysis company.

 For Chicagoans planning to travel via Interstate-94 West toward Milwaukee, Wednesday at 4 p.m. will be the worst time to hit the road, AAA said.

-Those driving Wednesday should avoid traveling between 2 p.m. and 6 p.m.
+Those driving Wednesday should avoid traveling between 2 and 6 p.m.
 The best travel time is before 11 a.m.
-If you’re returning Saturday or Sunday, avoid driving 3 p.m. to 5 p.m., where congestion times are the worst.
+If you’re returning Saturday or Sunday, avoid driving from 3 to 5 p.m., when congestion is the worst.
 The best time to drive back is before noon.

-Thousands of Illinois residents are heading out of town without sitting behind the steering wheel.
-AAA predicts nearly 82,000 travelers will depart by bus, train and cruise, up 11% from 2022.
+Thousands of Illinois residents will be heading out of town without sitting behind the steering wheel.
+AAA predicts nearly 82,000 travelers will depart by bus, train and cruise ship, up 11% from 2022.

 As for air travel, the Tuesday and Wednesday before Thanksgiving are the busiest and most expensive days to fly.

-For those flying during the holiday, it’s best to arrive two hours early, Mayle said.
+For those flying over the holiday season, it’s best to arrive two hours early, Mayle said.

 “Consider every step of the travel journey.
 It’s not just getting through TSA,” she said.